DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

         // (property) StringBox.contents: string
 ```

 `Box` is reusable in that `Type` can be substituted with anything.
-That means that when we need a box for a new type, we don’t need to declare a new `Box` type at all (though we certainly could if we wanted to).
+That means that when we need a box for a new type, we don't need to declare a new `Box` type at all (though we certainly could if we wanted to).

 ```ts
 interface Box<Type> {